Course Catalog

 The following are the outlines of the short course.

-Teaching Plan for a half-day course entitled “”Statistical methods for time-to-event data subject to truncation””
+Teaching Plan for a half-day course entitled “”Statistical methods for time-to-event data subject to truncation”” (using morning time as an illustration)

 8:30-9:30am, Part I: Introduction to time-to-event data subject to truncation, highlighting the difference between censoring and truncation.
 Classical risk-set adjustment methods for estimating event time distribution with left-truncated time-to-event data, with or without additional right censoring.
 Estimation of event time distribution with right-truncated time-to-event data.